Care for your loved one by designating a guardian.

 - Any family member incapacitated by a brain injury or medical condition that affects mental function

-Because guardianships take away a lot of rights, courts sometimes prefer other alternatives we can discuss:
+Because legal guardianships take away a lot of rights, courts sometimes prefer to explore other alternatives, such as:

 - Execution of declaration for mental health treatment